A new way to openly source and attract even the best passive candidates that will actually FIT, using great tools youalready know, like LinkedIn

 We all know that some of the best candidates for our most important roles are not actively on the market.
 These so called “passive” candidates may be tough to identify, tougher to reach and even tougher to attract.
 But what if we could turn this on it’s head and find a way to start by attracting them?
 You can!
 And you can improve your overall hiring and recruiting in the process with a new technique called Inbound Hiring and Recruiting (iHR) I’ll introduce below.

 In March of this year, I published an article on LinkedIn focused on hiring: 3 Steps to Making A+ Hires that Fit.
 This seemed to strike a chord and generated a tremendous amount of discussion both on and offline.
-A simplified version of it is in the presentation below:

 A huge part of my job as a VC is recruiting.
 And in preparation for my next Startup Secrets workshop at the Harvard iLab on this very topic on November 7, I have been doing a lot of work to uncover ways to help my companies figure out how to think through not just how they hire, but the process itself.